MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/getting-started-with-cloud-app-security.md

 Your organization must have a license to use Cloud App Security.
 For pricing details, see the [Cloud App Security licensing datasheet](https://aka.ms/mcaslicensing).

 >[!NOTE]
->Cloud App Security does not require any Office 365 licenses.
+>Cloud App Security does not require any Microsoft 365 licenses.

 ## Prerequisites

 - Your organization must have a license to use Cloud App Security.
 For pricing details, see the [Cloud App Security licensing datasheet](https://aka.ms/mcaslicensing).

-    For tenant activation support, see [Contact Office 365 for business support - Admin Help](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+    For tenant activation support, see [Ways to contact support for business products - Admin Help](https://support.office.com/article/Contact-Office-365-for-business-support-Admin-Help-32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
 - After you have a license for Cloud App Security, you'll receive an email with activation information and a link to the Cloud App Security portal.

-- To set up Cloud App Security, you must be a Global Administrator or a Security Administrator in Azure Active Directory or Office 365.
+- To set up Cloud App Security, you must be a Global Administrator or a Security Administrator in Azure Active Directory or Microsoft 365.
 It's important to understand that a user who is assigned an admin role will have the same permissions across all of the cloud apps that your organization has subscribed to.
 This is regardless of whether you assign the role in the Microsoft 365 admin center, or in the Azure classic portal, or by using the Azure AD module for [Windows PowerShell](https://technet.microsoft.com/library/mt736914.aspx).
-For more information, see [Assigning admin roles in Office 365](https://support.office.com/article/Assigning-admin-roles-in-Office-365-eac4d046-1afd-4f1a-85fc-8219c79e1504) and [Assigning administrator roles in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-assign-admin-roles/).
+For more information, see [Assign admin roles](https://support.office.com/article/Assigning-admin-roles-in-Office-365-eac4d046-1afd-4f1a-85fc-8219c79e1504) and [Assigning administrator roles in Azure Active Directory](https://azure.microsoft.com/documentation/articles/active-directory-assign-admin-roles/).

 - To run the Cloud App Security portal, use Internet Explorer 11, Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).